AP Top 25 Poll Chaos: Oregon Ducks on Top, Georgia and Miami Drop

-The Oregon Ducks handled business against the Maryland Terrapins, improving to 10-0 and practically guaranteeing themselves another week at the No. 1 spot in the AP Top 25 Poll.
+The Oregon Ducks handled business against the Maryland Terrapins, improving to 10-0 and secruing the No. 1 ranking in the AP Top-25 Poll.
+Oregon is unanimous in the top spot for the second consecutive week.
 Behind the Ducks, some November chaos has the rest of the rankings in question.

-No. 4 Miami lost to unranked Georgia Tech 28-23 for the Hurricanes' first loss of the season.
-Miami coach Mario Cristobal and his team can still make the ACC Championship Game, but their AP Poll ranking will drop.
+No. 12 Miami lost to unranked Georgia Tech 28-23 for the Hurricanes' first loss of the season.
+Miami coach Mario Cristobal and his team can still make the ACC Championship Game, but their AP Poll ranking falls out of the top ten.

 With Georgia and Miami losing, there seems to be little argument around the Ohio State Buckeyes as the No. 2 team in the country.
 The Buckeyes' only loss of the season is by one point against No. 1 Oregon in Autzen Stadium.

-Will the No. 8 Indiana Hoosiers jump into the top five after beating Michigan 20-15 and improving to 10-0?
+The No. 5 Indiana Hoosiers jump into the top five after beating Michigan 20-15 and improving to 10-0.
 While some may criticize Indiana's schedule, staying undefeated through 10 games is no small task.
-The Hoosiers have a bye before traveling to Ohio State in what will most-likely be a top-five showdown.
+The Hoosiers have a bye before traveling to Ohio State.

 Despite being the unanimous No. 1 team in the country, Oregon Ducks coach Dan Lanning has reiterated that the ranking does not matter.
 The Ducks beat Maryland, but they committed a season-high 95 penalty yards.